1. Mahānāga Thera. The son of Madhuvāsettha of Sāketa. While the

 those who accepted the meal given by Sāliya in his previous birth (MT.
 606).
 He

-was one of the last to attain arahantship among those who left the world with
+was one of the last to attain arahantship among those who left the world mit

 the Bodhisatta in various births (J.iv.490).
 He did not sleep for seven years,